Mind the Gap? Not for SVP Hardness under ETH!: Introduction

 Algorithms for solving these problems have led to impactful applications across multiple domains.
 These include polynomial factoring~\cite{LLL82}, integer programming~\cite{Lenstra83,Kannan87,DPV11,RR23}, and cryptanalysis~\cite{Shamir84,Odl90,JS98,NS01}.
 At the same time, the conjectured hardness of lattice problems has enabled the design of powerful cryptographic primitives—particularly in the context of \emph{post-quantum cryptography}.
 These schemes are not only conjectured to be secure against quantum adversaries but also support advanced functionalities such as fully homomorphic encryption~\cite{oded05,GPV08,BV11,new_hope}.
 Remarkably, many of these constructions rely on the \emph{worst-case hardness} of lattice problems, in contrast to traditional schemes based on the \emph{average-case hardness} of factoring or discrete logarithm~\cite{Ajtai96,oded05}.

 The security of most finalists in the NIST post-quantum cryptography standardization process rests on the assumed difficulty of solving lattice problems~\cite{NIST_quantum}.

 \textbf{Algorithmic Progress on Lattice Problems.} The algorithmic study of $\CVP$ and $\SVP$ in the Euclidean norm ($\ell_2$) began with the LLL algorithm~\cite{LLL82}, which provides a $2^{O(n)}$-approximation, and continued through foundational works of Babai~\cite{Bab86}, Kannan~\cite{Kannan87}, Schnorr~\cite{Sch87}, and Ajtai, Kumar, and Sivakumar~\cite{AKS01}.
-The fastest known exact algorithms are based on randomized sieving~\cite{AKS01}, extended to all $\ell_p$ norms~\cite{BN09}, general norms~\cite{AJ08}, and even asymmetric convex bodies~\cite{DPV11}, yielding $2^{O(n)} \cdot \poly(d)$-time algorithms for $\SVP_p$.
-In the case $p = 2$, a long line of work~\cite{AKS01,PS09,MV10} culminated in a $2^{n+o(n)}$-time exact algorithm~\cite{ADRS15,ADS15,AS17} for both $\SVP$ and $\CVP$, a $2^{0.835n}$ quantum algorithm for $\SVP$~\cite{ACKS25}, while constant-factor approximation for SVP is achievable in $2^{n/2+o(n)}$ time~\cite{ADRS15}.
+The fastest known algorithms for exact $\SVP$ are based on randomized sieving~\cite{AKS01}, extended to all $\ell_p$ norms~\cite{BN09}, general norms~\cite{AJ08}, and even asymmetric convex bodies~\cite{DPV11}, yielding $2^{O(n)} \cdot \poly(d)$-time algorithms for $\SVP_p$.
+In the case $p = 2$, a long line of work~\cite{AKS01,PS09,MV10} culminated in a $2^{n+o(n)}$-time algorithm~\cite{ADRS15,ADS15,AS17} for both exact $\SVP$ and exact $\CVP$, a $2^{0.835n}$ quantum algorithm for $\SVP$~\cite{ACKS25}, while constant-factor approximation for $\SVP$ is achievable in $2^{n/2+o(n)}$ time~\cite{ADRS15}.
 Even faster heuristic sieving algorithms are known under plausible assumptions~\cite{NguyenVidick08,WLTB11,Laarhoven2015,BDGL16}.
 For polynomial approximation factors, the best known algorithms for $\SVP_2$ run in time $2^{Cn}$, where the constant $C$ depends critically on the approximation factor~\cite{GN08,ALNS20,ALS21}, and small improvements in $C$ have significant implications for cryptographic security.

-For norms $p \neq 2$, the landscape was historically much less developed.
-While $2^{O(n)}$-time algorithms were known for exact $\SVP_p$ and $\CVP_p$\cite{Kannan87,AKS02,BN07}, the behavior of approximation algorithms—particularly the constant in the exponent in the running time—was not well understood until the work by Eisenbrand and Venzin~\cite{EV20}.
-They showed that the fastest constant-factor $\SVP_2$ algorithm can be adapted to solve $\SVP_p$ and $\CVP_p$ for any $p$ with essentially the same runtime.
+Recently, Eisenbrand and Venzin~\cite{EV20} showed that the fastest constant approximation factor $\SVP_2$ algorithm can be adapted to solve constant approximation factor $\SVP_p$ and $\CVP_p$ for any $p$ with essentially the same runtime.
 Building on this~\cite{ACKLS21} developed tight, rank- and dimension-preserving reductions between $\SVP_p$ and $\CVP_p$ across all norms, handling both constant and polynomial approximation factors, thereby expanding the algorithmic toolkit for lattice problems in general $\ell_p$ spaces.